Portsmouth F.C.: 2017–present

 In May 2017, the Pompey Supporters' Trust (PST) voted in favour of a proposed bid by The Tornante Company, headed by former Disney chief executive Michael Eisner, to take over the club which was completed on 3 August 2017.
 Portsmouth finished their first season back in League One in 8th position.
-In the following season, they won the EFL Trophy, defeating Sunderland on penalties in the final but lost to the same team in the play-offs.
+In the following season, they won the EFL Trophy, defeating Sunderland on penalties in the final, but lost to the same team in the play-offs.

-Portsmouth were due to return to Wembley to defend the EFL Trophy against Salford City on 5 April 2020 in the final, however, the COVID-19 pandemic forced the suspension of the season on 13 March.
+Portsmouth were due to return to Wembley to defend the EFL Trophy against Salford City on 5 April 2020 in the final, but the COVID-19 pandemic forced the suspension of the season on 13 March.
 After the league was suspended, a points per game calculation meant that Pompey competed in the play-offs, albeit behind closed doors.
 Nevertheless, they lost on penalties to Oxford United.

 The delayed 2020 EFL Trophy final was eventually played behind closed doors at Wembley Stadium in March 2021, with Portsmouth losing on penalties to Salford City.
 After three seasons finishing just below the play-off positions, they won promotion in the 2023–24 season as champions, ending their 12-year stay below the second tier.